Jim O'Heir: Television

-O'Heir has appeared in several television shows since the 1990s and 2000s, including 3rd Rock from the Sun, Malcolm in the Middle, Just Shoot Me, Star Trek: Voyager, Suite Life of Zack and Cody and ER.
+O'Heir has appeared in several television shows since the 1990s and 2000s, including 3rd Rock from the Sun, The Drew Carey Show, Malcolm in the Middle, Just Shoot Me, Star Trek: Voyager, Suite Life of Zack and Cody and ER.
 Starting in 2000, O'Heir starred in a regular role in the Comedy Central series Strip Mall as Harvey Krudup, the unattractive husband of protagonist Tammi Tyler, who was played by Julie Brown.
 The character is the owner of the Starbrite Cleaners business, and Tammi marries him under the false assumption that he is rich.
 After learning Harvey is not wealthy, Tammi makes numerous attempts to have him murdered.

 In November 2003, he made a guest appearance in the tenth season episode of Friends, "The One With the Birth Mother", where he played the manager of an adoption agency.
 On November 28, 2004, he appeared in the Boston Legal episode "Loose Lips", where he played a man fired from being a department store Santa Claus because he is a cross dresser.

 Starting in 2009, O'Heir became a regular supporting cast member of the NBC comedy series Parks and Recreation.
-He originally auditioned for the role of Ron Swanson, before being cast as Jerry Gergich, a clumsy employee at a local government parks department who is often routinely mocked by his fellow co-workers who also called him one of four names, Jerry, Larry, Terry, and Garry.
+He originally auditioned for the role of Ron Swanson, before being cast as Jerry Gergich, a clumsy employee at a local government parks department who is routinely mocked by his fellow co-workers who also called him one of four names, Jerry, Larry, Terry, and Garry.
 Although the character was featured in the series since the first episode, he started to become more fully developed and play larger roles in the episodes during the second season.
 The episode "Park Safety", in which Jerry pretends to have been mugged in order to avoid being made fun of for an injury, was focused almost entirely around Jerry and drew positive reviews for O'Heir's comedic performance.

 In 2011, O'Heir made a guest appearance on the NBC comedy-drama series Parenthood as a bar owner.
 In 2013, he guest-starred on Good Luck Charlie as a couch surgeon and the owner of a couch store, and later in the year he had a main role in the Ion Television movie My Santa, as Jack, Santa's right-hand man.
 That same year, he appeared on Jimmy Kimmel Live as real-life Toronto mayor Rob Ford, who had recently been involved in a crack-smoking scandal.
 In 2016, he appeared as Sheriff Reynolds in two episodes of Brooklyn Nine-Nine.
 In 2016, he voiced the character "Aiden" on Harvey Beaks, the grandfather of the titular character.

 In 2017, O'Heir won a Daytime Emmy for Outstanding Guest Performer in a Drama Series for The Bold and the Beautiful.

+Podcasting

+In April 2023, O'Heir replaced Rob Lowe as co-host of the Parks and Recollection podcast, a Parks and Recreation recap show.